UFResearchComputing/DiffDock-NIM/README.md

 ### Batch-Docking using SMILES
 Besides the SDF format for ligand molecules, DiffDock also support **SMILES** text strings as the input.
 DiffDock uses **RDKit** to generate random molecular conformers from the SMILES information.
 A plain text file can be used as the ligand input with multiple lines, each of which is a SMILES formula representing a molecule, to conduct batch-docking.
-1. Create a new blank file, name it as `ligands.txt` and copy the content below into it.
+1. Create a new blank file, name it as `ligands.txt`, which already created for you in this repo.

 2. Run the commands below to invoke the DiffDock model.
 The script generates an input JSON file and returns the inference result in JSON format in the file output.json.
    ```bash